Facts and figures about rubbish and recycling

-The overall household waste recycling site (HWRS) recycling rate in East Sussex for 2019/20 was 44% (household waste).
+The overall household waste recycling site recycling rate in East Sussex for 2022/23 was 46% (household waste).
 This has increased over the years through implementing improvements at the sites which has increased capacity for more recyclable materials.

-The highest household waste recycling rate was achieved by Seaford HWRS, which recycled 56% of waste overall.
+The highest household waste recycling rate was achieved by Seaford household waste recycling site, which recycled 56% of household waste.